oblivioncth/Stexatlaser/README.md

 The key's corresponding atlas, which must be located alongside it, will be read automatically using the name specified within the key.

-When finished, a subfolder with the name of the atlas will be created within the specified output directory that contains each individual element as a separate image.
+When finished, a subfolder with the name of the atlas will be created within the specified output directory that contains each individual element as a separate PNG image.
 This results in the same structure used as input when packing an atlas.

 ### Advance Usage